fancompute/wavetorch/README.md

 ### Summary of results

-A summary of a trained model which was previously saved to disk can be generated with the following command:
+A summary of a trained model which was previously saved to disk can be generated like so:
 ```
 python -m wavetorch summary <PATH_TO_MODEL>
 ```
-The resulting figure will look like this:

 ![](../master/img/summary.png)

 ### Display field snapshots

-The command
+Snapshots of the scalar field distribution for randomly selected vowels samples can be generated like so:
 ```
 python -m wavetorch fields <PATH_TO_MODEL> 1500 2500 3500 ...
 ```
-will display snapshots in time of the field distribution, like so:

 ![](../master/img/fields.png)

 ### Display short-time Fourier transform (STFT) of signals

-The command
+A matrix of short time Fourier transforms of the received signal, where the row corresponds to an input vowel and the column corresponds to a particular probe (matching the confusion matrix distribution) can be generated like so:
 ```
 python -m wavetorch stft <PATH_TO_MODEL>
 ```
-will display a matrix of short time Fourier transforms of the received signal, where the row corresponds to an input vowel and the column corresponds to a particular probe (matching the confusion matrix distribution), like so:

 ![](../master/img/stft.png)